tmerrill530/ltsp-view/README.md

 ```
 # ufw disable
 ```
-* Build the chroot that your clients will PXE boot
+* Build the chroot that your clients will PXE boot.
+This will create a Precise (Ubuntu 12.04) 64 bit chroot.
+Precise is the offically supported 64 bit version of Linux for the View client.
+This command also installs some things needed by VMWare View to run.
 ```
 # ltsp-build-client --arch amd64 --chroot view --kiosk --dist precise --late-package libxss1 libtheora0 libspeex1 openbox
 ```